Skip to content

 When defense counsel, the prosecutor, or the judge perceive mental health issues, the court can order a Rule 20 examination by a court examiner (e.g., psychologist).
 This can happen at any stage in the court process.

-The defense has the right to retain another expert to develop an independent opinion on either or both issues.
-Eventually the judge may hold a hearing and rule on Competency or make initial determinations on a 20.02 insanity defense.
+After the first Rule 20 Assessment, the defense has the right to retain another expert to develop an independent opinion on either or both issues.
+Eventually the judge may hold a hearing and rule on Competency or make initial determinations on competency under Rule 20.01, or a 20.02 insanity defense.
 The insanity defense may ultimately go to a jury.

-The common, major mental illnesses are mood disorders (e.g., bipolar disorder) and thought disorders (e.g., schizophrenia).
+The common, “major mental illnesses” are mood disorders (e.g., bipolar disorder) and thought disorders (e.g., schizophrenia).

 Mental health issues can also influence a court’s judgment about an appropriate sentence.